-This burrito-like dish is made similarly as a burrito.
+This burrito-like dish is made similarly to a burrito.
 Burrito filling is placed in a bowl, with a layer of rice and beans on top and bottom.

 19. Sushi Burrito Is a Rising Food Trend

-The sushi burrito is a delightful fusion of the Japanese cuisine – sushi and the Mexican cuisine – Burrito.
-The coming together of these poles-apart dishes offers unique flavors that are hard to not fall in love with.
+The sushi burrito is a delightful fusion of Japanese cuisine – sushi and Mexican cuisine – burrito.
+The coming together of these poles-apart dishes offers unique flavors that are hard not to fall in love with.

-Prepared from a wide variety of ingredients – sushi rice, chili sauce, veggies, smoked salmon, or baked tofu, etc, sushi burrito is the healthiest burrito choice out there.
-Owing to its distinctive taste and health benefits, this burrito is a rising food star.
+Prepared from a wide variety of ingredients – sushi rice, chili sauce, veggies, smoked salmon, baked tofu, etc., sushi burrito is the healthiest burrito choice out there.
+This burrito is a rising food star due to its distinctive taste and health benefits.

 20. Visit Sushirrito for the Best Sushi Burrito

 Sushi burrito-based restaurants and shops have been increasing in numbers across the world-wide.
-Asia’s most treasured cuisine sushi burrito can be enjoyed in several well-famed restaurants.
+Asia’s most treasured cuisine, the sushi burrito, can be enjoyed in several well-famed restaurants.

-But we’ll recommend you to try this wholesome meal at Sushirrito – a popular food chain in San Francisco.
+But we recommend you try this wholesome meal at Sushirrito – a popular food chain in San Francisco.
 The sushi burrito eatery offers huge rolls with a tasty blend of classic sushi and burrito flavors.

 21. Burritos and Tacos Are Different

-Often times, Burritos and tacos are interchangeably used; but they differ from one another in many ways.
-Tacos are prepared from a soft corn tortilla while burritos are made from a large flour one.
+Burritos and tacos are often interchangeably used, but they differ from one another in many ways.
+Tacos are prepared from a soft corn tortilla, while burritos are made from a large flour one.
 This fact makes tacos a light snack.
-Since burritos are heavier and larger in size, they are served as a proper lunch or dinner.
+Since burritos are heavier and larger in size, they are usually served for lunch or dinner.

 22. The Largest Burrito Weighed Over 2 Tons

 This massive burrito was prepared by Canirac La Paz, in La Paz, Baja California Sur, Mexico, on 3rd November 2010.
 To be precise, the burrito weighed up to 5799.44 kg and was prepared from a single flour tortilla.
-The fillings it included were fish, onion, chile, and refined beans.
+It included fish, onion, chile, and refined beans.

 Over 50 restaurants and 3000 volunteers participated in the making of the largest burrito in the world.
-A special machine, specially designed by Blas Avila, was employed for the making of this impressive burrito.
+A special machine, specially designed by Blas Avila, was used to make this impressive burrito.

 23. The Quickest Time to Eat a Burrito is 44.20 Seconds

-The 29-year-old competitor is not only the fastest burrito eater but also the fastest Terry’s chocolate orange devourer.
+The 29-year-old competitor is the fastest burrito eater and the fastest Terry’s chocolate orange devourer.